MET POLICE RECRUITMENT PROCESS

 In this guide, we’ll give you a breakdown on every element of the new process, and the new MET Police core competencies too!
-This book is jam-packed with POWERFUL tips, to help you ace your MET police assessment process.
+This resource is jam-packed with POWERFUL tips, to help you ace your MET police assessment process.
 Kick-start your MET police career today!

 MET Police Core Competencies

 As part of the brand new MET Police selection process, they’ve introduced a totally a new set of core competencies, and values too.
 The idea of the new Metropolitan Police selection process is that the police are now recognising how important it is to hire candidates with the right ethics and values, rather than just candidates who meet the core competency requirements as before.